Lamar Morris (British singer): 2010–2011: Early career

 He participated in dance productions with the YMCA Tensing dance team in 2010.
 He signed with the Rhodes agency drama school.
 In 2011 Lamar participated in an episode of the British series The Hour.

 2017–2020: Now United

 On 15 November 2017 Lamar's name was revealed as one of the members of the global pop group Now United, being the ninth so far.
 On 6 December 2017 Lamar, together with the other members of Now United, released "Summer in the City", a preview single.

 After his debut in April 2018, Lamar became inactive in the group, returning to small activities, such as performances near England.
 In September 2018, the film Ruined was released, with Lamar being part of the cast.

 In June 2019, Lamar returned to the activities of Now United during the filming of "Crazy Stupid Silly Love", and soon recorded the final version of "Like That".
 Then, together with Any, he re-recorded "You Give Me Something", and returned to the hiatus, not participating in the group's third tour, Dreams Come True Tour.
-In 2020, in the quarantine season, Lamar has been doing Take Overs on Now United's Instagram account, participating in video clips and collaborative lives.